clintjohnsn/my-portfolio/content/sections/about/about.md

 > “_If you aren’t sure which way to do something, do it both ways and see which works better.”_ - John Carmack

 I'm an experienced software engineer based out of Manchester, UK.
 I have extensive experience implementing regulatory-driven solutions in Banking and FinTech, including card payments, transfers, onboarding, KYC, and core banking integrations.
-I am passionate about AI🧠 and software design🧑‍💻.
+I am passionate about all things AI🧠 and software design🧑‍💻.
 I love throwing myself into new environments and challenging myself to learn, adapt and grow🪴.
-I thrive in cross-functional global team environments, having worked in collaboration with product, design, engineering, devOps, and QA teams.
+Ownership is key for me, and I thrive in cross-functional global team environments, having worked in collaboration with product, design, engineering, devOps, and QA teams.

 Currently, I'm pursuing a Masters degree🎓 in Artificial Intelligence at the University of Manchester.
 My secret mission?
 To create mind-blowing AI applications that'll make you question reality (in a good way, I promise!).